 What if health insurance companies could go back to a risk assessment model similar to auto insurance and home-owners insurance companies?
 What if they did not have to pay for ANY services related to chronic conditions, including catastrophic episodes that resulted from these conditions?
 What would happen to premiums?
 Obviously they would go way down.
 Managed Care companies could back to being Health Insurance companies and would no longer be in the business of collecting monies and facilitating payments for inevitable claims.

-Getting there is not as impossible as some would like to make it sound, I’ll come back to who SOME are.
+Getting there is not as impossible as it may it sound.
 The first thing we need to accept is that we ARE going to have to pay for the cost of OTHER people’s chronic conditions as well as our own.
 Keep in mind that statistics show that nearly half of your family members will be effected with some kind of chronic condition.
 These costs are both predictable and measurable, and if grouped together, controllable.
 The larger the group, the more manageable these costs will be.
 So what is the best way to bring all people with chronic conditions under one umbrella?

 If you guessed Medicare you would be right.
-Many have suggested expanding Medicare by lowering the age of eligibility.
+Some have suggested expanding Medicare by lowering the age of eligibility.
 Since many chronic conditions onset with age, this would take some of the burden on the health insurance industry.
 However the result would hardly be transformative and would likely just increase the bottom line of health insurance companies with minimal if any reductions in premiums.
 As alternative, why not expand Medicare based on condition instead of age?
-Let’s call it Medicare Plus resulting group would likely add another 75 million people to the 55 million members of Medicare today.
+Let’s call it Medicare Plus.
+The resulting group would likely add another 75 million people to the 55 million members of Medicare today.
 Current Medicare members include about 45 million who are 65 and older and another 10 million under 65 who are disabled.
 The new members would be people suffering from chronic conditions but are still employed and since they are still employed, they would able to contribute to their costs at rates which would be determined by their personal income.
+Employers who offer benefits would be able to participate the same way as the do with private insurers at Medicare Plus would coexist in our employer-based health benefit system.
+The ACA’s health insurance exchanges would also include the Medicare Plus option.

 Some still dispute that Medicare is more efficient at facilitating healthcare than private insurers but here are the facts.
 Per capita spending for services are similar for both but when you consider that the entire population of Medicare is either over the age of 65 or disabled, you would expect the per capita spend to be much higher than private insurers who include young and healthy people in their groups.
 The administrative costs of Medicare has remained at under 2% of the total spend while the administrative costs for private insurers averages over 6 times this amount.
 The current per capita spend on healthcare in the U.S. is about $10,000 annually, that mean the administrative cost per capita in Medicare is under $200 while with private insurance the cost is over $1,200.
 Once again, we’re talking averages, if we took a look the administrative costs for those with chronic conditions this number is sure to rise significantly among private insurers.

 How does Medicare control their spend?
 Same way as Managed Care companies, standardized costs for routine services procedures for Part A & B and drug formularies for Part D. The difference is that the government does not have to negotiate with physicians to create a vast network to compete with other insurers for customers.
 Medicare has a guaranteed client base which is the largest single group in the country.
 An expansion such as outlined in my Medicare Plus model above, would mean that Medicare and Medicare Plus would encompass about 50% of the countries population, up from the 15% it covers today.
 The idea that people would not be able to get care because thousands of doctors would not accept Medicare is not plausible at that scale; the power shifts to the patients.
-The idea that thousands of doctors would leave the U.S. to receive higher compensation elsewhere is also not plausible; we are about the last Western country that does not have Government run, Universal Healthcare as the basis of their healthcare system.
+The idea that thousands of doctors would leave the U.S. to receive higher compensation elsewhere is also not plausible; we are about the last Developed Country that does not have some kind of Government Run, Universal Healthcare as the foundation of their healthcare system.

-The Health Insurance companies would scramble to find ways to attract healthy 50% of our population by offering lower rates and Retail Services such as Preventative Care; regular check-ups, discounts on medicines and gym memberships.
-It would behoove them to take an interest in their members’ health to identify and treat issues before they become serious and to diagnose chronic illnesses so they can start the process of moving those members to Medicare Plus.
-They could also create innovation products to supplement the Managed Care services provided by the government.
+The Health Insurance companies would scramble to find ways to attract the healthy 50% of our population by offering lower rates and Retail Services such as Preventative Care; regular check-ups, discounts on medicines and gym memberships.
+It would behoove them to take an interest in their members’ health to identify and treat issues before they become serious and to diagnose chronic illnesses early so they can start the process of moving those members to Medicare Plus.
+They could also create innovative products to supplement the Managed Care services provided by the government.
 In the end, the revenue in the private sector would go down as they would not be paying as many claims, but the impact on jobs would not be proportionate; at least not for the companies who are able to bring innovative new products to market.
+Keep in mind, Medicare Plus would only cover the care the individuals Chronic Conditions and complication derived thereof.
+They would need a supplement plan to cover the Retail Services and Catastrophic Treatment parts of their healthcare needs.

 Would it be a big change?
 Absolutely, but if implemented properly is could provide at least basic healthcare to every single American and accomplish what 45 years of failed legislation was unable to do; reduce the cost of healthcare.
 Will our taxes go up?
 Probably, but not nearly as much as our premiums will go down.
 Everyone will pay what they can afford and the burden that has been placed on U.S. industry through our employer-based system will finally be lifted.
 This will create jobs in many sectors and make America more competitive globally.
 In the end, isn’t that what will solve all of our problems?